orlandocaraballo/sei/07-intro-to-programming/07-intro-to-programming.md

 - _The action or process of writing computer programs._

-- _The action or process of scheduling something, especially radio or television programs.
-The action or process of scheduling something, especially radio or television programs._
+- _The action or process of scheduling something, especially radio or television programs._

 ## Programming relative to daily life